David Malin; Ancient Light, A Portrait of the Universe

 Using the world's most sophisticated telescopes and his own revolutionary techniques, renowned astronomical photographer David Malin brings us awe-inspiring images of distant worlds and amazing phenomena.
-This is the finest collection available of star clusters, galaxies, nebulae and other such spectacular phenomena caught on film.
+This is the finest collection available of star clusters, galaxies, nebulae and other such spectacular sights captured on film.
 The pictures are made from a series of delicate yet rich platinum prints and will delight anyone intrigued by the night sky.
 The book will be released in 2009, marking UNESCO's International Year of Astronomy.Specifications: